britannic/EdgeMax/blacklist/README.md

 ---
 * Version 3.00: No longer requires regex strings, just the line prefix/preamble before the hostname in the download.
 If a version of ADBlock was installed previously, you will need to select option 2 to remove it and then install this version.
 This is necessary to ensure the configure paths are correctly set up for the new prefix option which replaces the regex string.
 ---
-## Installation

-To install:

-* upload install_adblock.v3.24a.tgz to your router (ensure you modify the command if you want to install an older version)
-    - curl -o /tmp/install_adblock.v3.24a.tgz http://community.ubnt.com/ubnt/attachments/ubnt/EdgeMAX/78132/34/install_adblock.v3.24a.tgz
-    - sudo tar zxvf ./install_adblock.v3.24a.tgz
-    - sudo bash ./install_adblock.v3.24a.tgz
-    - select menu option #1 if installing for the first time
-    - select menu option #2 to completely remove ADBlock if you have a previous version, then run install again using option #1

-* Now run configure and make certain your DHCP services don't give out public nameservers, otherwise they will defeat the dnsmasq redirects:

-        delete service dhcp-server shared-network-name <YOUR DHCP SERVICE NAME> subnet <YOUR SUBNET> dns-server <PUBLIC NAME SERVER i.e. 8.8.8.8>

-* Now make sure EACH of your DHCP services (for the subnets you want to block adverts and malware servers) gives out the router as the only nameserver (LAN1 and the subnet should be replaced with your own system values):

-        set service dhcp-server shared-network-name LAN1 subnet 192.168.1.0/24 dns-server 192.168.1.1

-* The script has a menu to either add or remove (if previously installed) AdBlock.
-It will set up the system task scheduler (cron) via the CLI to run "/config/scripts/update-blacklists-dnsmasq.pl" at mindnight local time.

 ## Post Installation
 Here is the scheduler configuration after running install_adblock: